--- New electric scooter brand Raine’s premier model – Raine One – offers better battery-life, shock absorbers, bigger all-weather tyres, the strength and durability of aluminium carbon fibre, and a suite of innovative features like GPS.
+-- New electric scooter brand Raine’s premier model – Raine One – offers better battery-life, shock absorbers, bigger all-weather tyres, the strength and durability of aluminium carbon fiber, and a suite of innovative features like GPS.

 Raine One launches a Kickstarter 1 November.
 Go to raine.co for more info.